 The entire conversation around such a cheesy topic started when – during our philosophical conversation – they happened to ask me about that one thing I want from my life.
 “To be happy,” I spat without taking a second.
 “But unfortunately I haven’t figured out how to do so,” the next few words followed on their own.

 Bhutanese people believe that thinking about death or about that moment when we cease to exist makes you feel more alive.
-It frees us from being entangled with your everyday commitments – which in reality are the very reason of our sorrow.
+It frees us from being entangled with your everyday commitments – which in reality are the very reason for our sorrow.

 Where most of us spend a considerable amount of time reading self-help books and joining laughter group therapy sessions – this realistic approach towards one of the most unrealistic problems of today seemed like a perfect solution to me.